Beverley Callard: Personal life

 Aged 16, Callard, then pregnant, married Paul Atkinson in 1974.
 She later miscarried.
-Two years later, the couple had their first child, a daughter named Rebecca Callard, who later became an actress.
-A year later, the couple divorced, with Callard later recalling: "we were too young.
+Two years later, the couple had their first child, Rebecca Callard, who later became an actress.
+A year later, the couple divorced, with Callard later recalling: "We were too young.
 He had an alcohol-induced violent side."

 In 1980, Callard married David Sowden, an economics teacher.
 During the marriage, Callard had an abortion.
 In 1988, the couple separated amicably.
-Callard became pregnant in 1989 to Steve Callard, and the couple married.
-Their son, Joshua was born in 1990.
+Callard became pregnant in 1989 by Steve Callard, and the couple married.
+Their son, Joshua, was born in 1990.
 The pair separated due to Steve's infidelity, once occurring whilst Callard was recovering from cervical cancer treatment.

 In 2008, it was announced that Callard's pay, along with other Coronation Street cast members, would be cut due to the credit crunch.
 She lost 40% of her earnings.

 In 2016, Callard spoke about her nervous breakdown in 2009 and her depression.

 Callard lived with her fourth husband, Jon McEwan, in Eccles, Salford, Greater Manchester.
 They married on 30 October 2010, at the Hazelwood Castle Hotel, near Leeds.
 In 2022 they moved to Norfolk.
-In 2024 it was reported that Callard was being investigated by HMRC having failed to pay more than £200,000 owing after her acting firm went into liquidation.
+In 2026 Callard's acting firm went into voluntary liquidation owing more than £100,000 to various creditors including HMRC, having only repaid £7,500 of director's loans which the liquidators deemed as "acceptable on the basis that, given the directors' financial position, it was unlikely that any further recoveries would be possible".

+In February 2026, Callard revealed on The Late Late Show that she had been diagnosed with early-stage breast cancer; she had surgery later that month.